COM2004 - Data Driven Computing

 Assignment: University management system

-This was a group assignment during the Autumn semester and was focused on creating a University Management System.
+System.
 We were tasked with coming up with a robust system which would manage Staff, Students and the grades.
-The project was a Java application with Swing.

 COM2009 - Human-Machine Interaction and Robotics